 Is Instant Ink Worth It?

-If you're very consistent in what you print, Instant Ink can be a great little money saver.
+If you're very consistent in what you print, Instant Ink can be a nice little money saver.
 It's a service aimed at people that rarely print but are very organised in their day-to-day lives and know how to work a computer.
 If this is you, it may be worth a look.